NHS job cuts & system changes: info for members

 • Change process expected to be concluded by October 2026

-MiP will write to members directly and update this page when further information is received.
-For MiP Chief Executive Jon Restell’s initial response to this please see here.
+MiP will write to members directly and update this page, as further information comes in.
+For MiP Chief Executive Jon Restell’s initial response to the abolition decision please see here.

 What we know so far: Integrated Care Boards

-The government has announced that Integrated Care Boards must reduce their running costs by 50%.
+The government has told Integrated Care Boards to reduce their running costs by 50% between October and December 2025 and move towards acting ‘primarily as strategic commissioners’.

-• The Health Service Journal has reported that NHSE has told ICBs to reduce spending to an average of £18.76 per head across each of the seven English regions
+• The Blueprint says ICBs should reduce spending to an average of £18.76 per head of population across each of the seven English regions, suggesting an overall cut in running costs of less than the 50% first announced.

-• ICBs must submit plans ‘to live within’ their reduced running costs for sign off by 31 May
+• ICBs must still submit plans ‘to live within’ their reduced running costs for sign off by 31 May, with ICB plan templates then ‘sense checked’ nationally and possibly adjusted in June.
+Formal consultation with staff and unions would then follow.

-Members must join prior to any formal change programme beginning to ensure they can access MiP support.
+Members must join MiP before any formal change programme starts to ensure they can access the union’s support.

 MiP will write to members directly and update this page when further information is received.
-For MiP Chief Executive Jon Restell’s initial response to this please see here.
+For MiP Chief Executive Jon Restell’s initial response to the ICB cuts please see here.

 What we know so far: NHS trusts